hilmanski/freeStuffDev/content/stuff/new/tidb-cloud.md

 snippet="TiDB delivered as an on-demand, fully-managed DBaaS, requiring a fraction of the operational overhead needed with traditional data solutions." tags = ["database","serverless"]
 +++
 TiDB is an open source MySQL compatible distributed HTAP RDBMS.
-TiDB Serverless provides 5GB of row storage, and 5GB of column storage, and 50 million Request Units (RUs) available for free each month. no credit card required
+TiDB Serverless provides 5GB of row storage, and 5GB of column storage, and 50 million Request Units (RUs) available for free each month.
+No credit card required.